Catalyzation of supersolidity in binary dipolar condensates

-Recent experiments have realized mixtures of two dipolar species for the first time~\cite{Trautmann2018, Durastante2020, Politi2021}, opening exciting new perspectives for the study of quantum droplets in binary dipolar condensates.
-In contrast to non-dipolar mixtures, self-bound dipolar droplets occur for an arbitrary relative population of the two components, which may be both miscible and immiscible~\cite{Bisset2021, Smith2021, Smith2021b}.
-In this Letter, we show that this freedom opens novel scenarios for supersolidity.
-In particular, doping an unmodulated condensate with a second component may induce droplet nucleation and supersolidity~\cite{footnote-Modugno}.
-In miscible mixtures, droplet nucleation may be catalyzed even by a very small impurity doping due to the effective modification of the relative dipolar strength.
-As a result, the binary condensate may present different ground state phases, most intriguingly a double supersolid, formed by two coexisting interacting supersolids.
-The immiscible regime provides a second scenario for double supersolidity in an array of immiscible droplets.
+Recent experiments have realized for the first time mixtures of two dipolar species~\cite{Trautmann2018, Durastante2020, Politi2021}, opening exciting new possibilities.
+In contrast to non-dipolar mixtures, dipolar droplets may occur for an arbitrary relative population of the components, which may be both miscible and immiscible~\cite{Bisset2021, Smith2021, Smith2021b}.
+Interestingly, the presence of a second dipolar component may lead to the formation of droplets.
+Recent numerical results have shown that the increase of inter-species contact interactions in an Er-Dy mixture in the presence of gravitational sag may lead to droplet nucleation in one of the components~\cite{Politi2021, footnote-Modugno}.

+In this Letter, we discuss, how doping an unmodulated condensate with a second miscible component induces a local modification of the relative dipolar strength, which may result, even for a tiny doping, in a local roton instability that triggers droplet nucleation and supersolidity in both components.
+The resulting two-fluid supersolid, characterized by a generally different superfluid character of each component, constitutes a rich novel scenario that opens intriguing possibilities for the future study of the interplay between the density and the spin degrees of freedom in dipolar supersolids.

-\paragraph{Model.--} We consider two bosonic components, $\{1,2\}$, formed by magnetic atoms~(a similar formalism may be applied to electric dipoles).
-The components may be either two different atomic species, as e.g. erbium and dysprosium~\cite{Trautmann2018, Durastante2020, Politi2021}, or atoms of the same species, but belonging to different internal states, e.g. $^{164}$Dy in different spin states, which is the case we employ below to illustrate the possible physics.
-Using the formalism developed in Ref.~\cite{Bisset2021}, we evaluate the Lee-Huang-Yang~(LHY) energy density in an homogeneous binary mixture with particle densities $n_{1,2}$ (assuming equal masses $m_{1,2}=m$):
+\paragraph{Model.--} We consider two bosonic components, $\sigma = \{1,2\}$, formed by magnetic atoms~(a similar formalism applies to electric dipoles).
+The components may be either two different atomic species, as e.g. erbium and dysprosium~\cite{Trautmann2018, Durastante2020, Politi2021}, or atoms of the same species in different internal states, e.g. $^{164}$Dy in different spin states, which is the case we employ below to illustrate the possible physics.
+Using the formalism of Ref.~\cite{Bisset2021}, we evaluate the Lee-Huang-Yang~(LHY) energy density in an homogeneous binary mixture with densities $n_{1,2}$ (assuming equal masses $m_{1,2}=m$):